Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Results

-\textbf{Constrained Adversarial Generation:} We apply our proposed conditional future generator on the same datasets.
-In this setup, we specify a maximum number of transition frames ($45$) in order to make predictions stop even if the target is not reached.
-The ground truths contain transitions of $15$ frames for the given pairs of past context and future targets.
+We apply our proposed conditional future generator on the combination of the HDM05 and CMU datasets.
+In this setup, we use $15$ seed frames to produce the past context vector $\bc_p$ and generate $30$ transition frames that lead to a target frame encoded in $\bc_f$.
 Figure \ref{fig:generations} shows a sample output with different losses.
-The improvement of adding physics based soft constraints is easily noticeable as without them, the generator never learns to produce stable transitions.
-As differences between samples from reconstructive and constrained adversarial generators, such as small reductions of foot sliding, are considerably harder to see on still frames, the reader is encouraged to see videos in the supplementary materials.
-A common limitation of both the reconstructive and constrained generators is the difficulty to produce movements at plausible speeds.
-In both experiments, most samples show transitions taking either the minimum or the maximum number of frames allowed.
-This hints at the fact that the produced representations of the encoder might not contain enough information on velocity or acceleration of movements.
-The choice of the stop criterion is also naive.
-A better design choice based on a distance of each joint to the target pose that depends on the velocity of the said joint could lead better movement continuity when reaching the target.
+The improvement due to the addition of physics-based soft constraints is easily noticeable as without them the generator never learns to produce smooth transitions and often exhibits physically implausible artifacts, such as stretched bones or jumps between frames.
+Since differences between samples from the reconstructive and constrained adversarial generators (for example, small reductions of foot sliding) can be difficult to identify on still frames, the reader is encouraged to watch the videos in the supplementary materials.
+The effects of adding our data-driven soft constraints during training are also depicted in Figure \ref{fig:adv_mse}, where MSE curves are shown for an adversarial training procedure.

+Even though we do not directly optimize to minimize the MSE, Figures \ref{fig:generations} and \ref{fig:adv_mse} together show that over a certain MSE threshold, the generated transitions are neither realistic nor smooth.
+We further quantify the effects of both our proposed constraints ($l_{bone}$ and $l_{vel}$) in an ablation study reported in Table \ref{tab:ablation}.

+In summary, the main contribution of these exploratory experiments is the significant improvement of stability for recurrent adversarial learning brought by the soft constraints based on training-data statistics that do not impose a deterministic and unique path given a past and a future context.
+This can be used in other settings as it is a good way to enforce realism without diminishing the ability of GANs to produce realistic samples untied to a single path.
+It also significantly makes the training of the combination of LSTM and GANs much more stable.